daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 In MDS we share credentials via the password manager LastPass.
 This can also be useful for helping keep secure passwords and efficient authentication.
 Sign up for a free LastPass account here: [https://lastpass.com/create-account.php](https://lastpass.com/create-account.php).
 We also recommend installing the LastPass Chrome Extension available here: [https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd](https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd).

 ## Slack
-For our MDS courses and program annoucements, correspondance and course forums we use the communcation tool Slack.
-Slack can be accessed via the web browser, however we strongly recommend installing the Slack App.
-The Slack app can be installed from the the Slack website.
-Installation instructions are available here: [https://slack.com/intl/en-ca/downloads/linux](hhttps://slack.com/intl/en-ca/downloads/linux).
+For our MDS courses and program announcements, correspondence and course forums we use the communication tool Slack.
+Slack can be accessed via the web browser, however we strongly recommend installing the Slack app.
+The Slack app can be installed from the Slack website.
+Installation instructions are available here: [https://slack.com/intl/en-ca/downloads/linux](https://slack.com/intl/en-ca/downloads/linux).
 Alternatively, you can download Slack from the [Snap store](https://snapcraft.io/slack).

 ## Visual Studio Code

-We need a powerfull but lightwight text editor, as well as a full-blown Python IDE for more complex analysis projects, the open-source text editor Visual Studio Code (VS Code) can serve both of these purposes for us.
+We need a powerful but lightweight text editor, as well as a full-blown Python IDE for more complex analysis projects, the open-source text editor Visual Studio Code (VS Code) can serve both of these purposes for us.
 You can download VS Code at [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
 The getting started instructions are here: [https://code.visualstudio.com/docs/?dv=linux64_deb](https://code.visualstudio.com/docs/?dv=linux64_deb).

 You can test that VS code is installed and can be opened from Terminal by restarting terminal and typing the following command: